-You can transform the look instantly with colourful accessories – soft furnishings, appliances and utensils.
+You can transform the look of your white kitchen decor instantly with colourful accessories – soft furnishings, appliances and utensils.
 But remember; keep their style clean and minimal.
 Too much colour could sacrifice the visual serenity.
-Read the full Wren Kitchens guide to adding colour with kitchen accessories for more ideas.

 Have fun with furniture – adding texture and injecting just the right amount of colour and warmth.

 As fashion trends change, soft furnishings are much easier to update or replace than kitchen cabinets.
 A safe and stylish option, an all-white kitchen will last for decades.

 To break up white cabinetry, install a kitchen worktop in a contrasting colour.

 Timeless natural wooden worktops will bring warmth to the room and complement an all-white kitchen – particularly if the external door and flooring is made from the same wood.

 Granite worktops will add a touch of luxury; glass worktops, although not the most functional, will work with a contemporary kitchen; while the chef's choice, stainless steel, will be most practical.